vivek-vishwanath/xv6/README.md

 ## Part 1 Extra Credit (moderate) -- Custom Scheduling Algorithm and Evaluation

-If you have successfully implemented FIFO and RR, this is an opertunity to design your own scheduling algorithm, and evaluate its performance with respect to the prior algorithms.
+If you have successfully implemented FIFO and RR, this is an opportunity to design your own scheduling algorithm, and evaluate its performance with respect to your prior algorithms.

 ##### Custom Scheduling Algorithm

 This is the open-ended design portion of the assignment.
-Feel free to implement any scheduling algorithm, which you have studied in class, or which you have done your own research on.
+Feel free to implement ANY scheduling algorithm, which you have studied in class, or which you have done your own research on.
 Below are a few suggestions of potential algorithms you may want to consider:
 - Linux Completely Fair Scheduler